 This is when the bridal party lines up for introductions and the party begins!!
 By this part of the day, my timeline isn’t as strict.
 I work off of the natural light and so after the sun is set, my portrait time is over and I begin focusing on the reception events!

 5:00 - Dinner served

 Everything in-between (reception events such as cake cutting, toasts, etc.) is at the couple and planner's discretion.
 Vendor meals are not required but always appreciated!
+If hot meals are not provided, we will leave the venue for 30 minutes to get food.
 We ask to have our break as close as possible (time-wise) to the couple's so once they're up and mingling, we'll be ready to follow and take fabulous candids and table shots!

 6:00 - Sunset Photos if time permitting